 (b) Temporary signs (i.e., two weeks or less) that are designed to advertise community functions within the Aquia Harbour Subdivision; only one sign, not to exceed four square feet in size, and the bottom of which is not higher than two feet from ground level.

 (c) Such signs used by the real estate industry to advertise the sale of property; only one sign per site, not to exceed four square feet in size, and the bottom of which is not higher than two feet from ground level.

 (d)During the period of Construction of any building or other improvement, one job identification sign per site to include lot number not to exceed four square feet in size and the bottom of which is not higher than two feet from ground level is required.

 (e) Model Home signs are restricted to only one sign for any contractor and shall not:

 1. Exceed four feet by eight feet in size.

 2. Exceed six feet in height from ground level.

 3. Be lighted in any way.

-Homeowners are required to submit an application to the Architectural Control Committee (ACC) prior to placing a temporary storage container on their property, e.g. PODS/Smart Box.
-Homeowners will be limited to one temporary storage container on their property at any one time.
-Homeowners are required to state the dimensions of the temporary storage container, and provide a plat indicating where the container will be placed on the property.
-If possible, the container should be placed in the rear of the Home.
-Temporary storage containers will be approved for a maximum of 90 days.
+Homeowners are required to submit an application to the Architectural Control Committee (ACC) prior to placing a dumpster or temporary storage container, e.g. PODS/Smart Box, on their property.
+Homeowners will be limited to one dumpster or temporary storage container on their property at any one time.
+Homeowners are required to state the dimensions of the dumpster or temporary storage container, and provide a plat indicating where the dumpster or temporary storage container will be placed on the property.
+If possible, the dumpster or temporary storage container should be placed in the rear of the Home.
+Dumpsters and temporary storage containers will be approved for a maximum of 90 days.
 The committee will entertain an extension if circumstances justify more time.

 12. Free-Standing Carports, and Certain Prefabricated Metal or Plastic Structures